 We all need somewhere to store our bikes when we're not riding them!
 And for our bike storage solution to succeed, we've got to strike a balance between two things: security and practicality.

 So our bikes should be secure.
 But they should also be quick and easy to access (for the kids as well).
 They should make as little mess and dirt as possible.
 And they shouldn't infringe too much on the other ways we use our spaces.

 It's a difficult balance to get right!
 So it's worth taking a good bit of time to consider our options.
-And the great thing is: these days, there are loads of storage solutions available to us...
+And the great thing is: these days, there are loads of bike storage ideas to consider...

 I have tried to concentrate on practical, real world solutions that you can buy in the shops for a reasonable price rather than the aspirational, far out ideas you might see on Pinterest!

 Most of these ideas will work in apartments, houses, garages, yards and sheds.
 However, I've got a separate page for the bike sheds themselves.
 And if you use them outside, I recommend you combine them with a durable bike cover.

 There are five main types of bike storage:

 - floor racks